mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 The .spec file has been customized to include the user_files and icons directories

+Creating the tar.gz file:
+1. Go to the `dist` directory
-Creating the tar.gz file: `tar -czvf mindfulness-at-the-computer.tar.gz mindfulness-at-the-computer/`
+2. `tar -czvf mindfulness-at-the-computer.tar.gz mindfulness-at-the-computer/`

 #### glibc